detectiveHLH/venus-init/README.md

 │                   └── HelloMapper.xml
 └── pom.xml
 ```
-Inside the project, we have a unit named Hello to help you understand this project more Efficiently
+Inside the project, we have a unit named Hello to help you understand this project more efficiently

 when you start the project successfully.
 Visit [http://localhost:8080/hello](http://localhost:8080/hello)，when you see the message below, congratulations!
 It worked.